BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_tutorial-5.md

 Now we can clearly see that the longest edges in the force diagram, therefore the largest forces overall, are in the outer edges of the shell.
 One straightforward way to modify those large forces to be in an inner edge is to limit the amount of forces permitted in the outermost edges.

+### 6.5 Limit the Amount of Force in Edges of the Force Diagram

 The first step is to click ![](../../../.gitbook/assets/rv2\_toolbar\_force\_settings.png) `Modify Force Diagram`.
 Next, click `EdgesAttributes` and then `Manual`.
 Select the edges of the force diagram which are <mark style="color:red;">**red**</mark>, and press enter.

 Click on the value for `lmax` and replace the old value with **1.5**.
 Press enter, then click `OK`.
 Your screen should look like this: